lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     are used to measure
     the current position of the group *carbon_atoms* along all 3 directions, respectively.
-Then, the *displace_atoms* command move the group *carbon_atoms*, ensuring that its center of mass is located at the origin (0, 0, 0).
+Then, the *displace_atoms* command moves the group *carbon_atoms*, ensuring that its center of mass is located at the origin (0, 0, 0).

 .. container:: justify